jeremenichelli/jeremenichelli.github.io/_posts/2015-05-12-small-improvements-in-gulp-files.md

 ---
 layout: post
 title: Small improvements in gulp files
 resume: I want to share some things I always do when I'm building my tasks in Gulp.
-Small patterns to solve simple situationsand improve the build process in my projects.
+Small patterns to solve simple situations and improve the build process in my projects.
 ---

 ### Use the package.json file